fengyuanchen/jquery-viewer/README.md

 ## Browser support

 It is the same as the [browser support of Viewer.js](https://github.com/fengyuanchen/viewerjs#browser-support).
-As a jQuery plugin, you also need to see the [jQuery Browser Support](http://jquery.com/browser-support/).
+As a jQuery plugin, you also need to see the [jQuery Browser Support](https://jquery.com/browser-support/).

-## Contributing

-Please read through our [contributing guidelines](.github/CONTRIBUTING.md).

 ## Versioning